-At Christ Church Primary School we strongly support the principles of inclusion by ensuring that all children in the school, whatever their ability or disability, race, gender or religion are offered the same opportunities.
-We encourage all children to be actively involved in playing a full and positive role in the classroom with their peers and to gain a real sense of achievement.
+At Christ Church Primary School we strongly support the principles of inclusion by ensuring that all children in the school – whatever their ability or disability, race, gender, or religion – are offered the same opportunities.
+We also encourage every child to be actively involved in playing a full and positive role in the classroom with their peers and to gain a real sense of achievement.

 Inclusion in education has, until recently, been limited to ensuring that children with special educational needs and disabilities be properly provided for within a mainstream school.
-Here at Christ Church we believe that inclusion extends far beyond just those children with special educational needs and should apply equally to those whose first language may not be English, those from different ethnic and cultural backgrounds, children with a range of disabilities and those of different religions.
-Mainstream schools are not necessarily always the best place for all children to be but we will do our very best to ensure that those children who attend our school thrive.
+Here at Christ Church we believe that inclusion extends far beyond just those children with special educational needs; we feel it should apply equally to those whose first language may not be English, those from different ethnic and cultural backgrounds, children with a range of disabilities, and those of different religions.
+Mainstream schools are not necessarily always the best place for all children to be, but we will do our very best to ensure that those children who attend our school thrive.

-We take seriously our legal obligations under the Equality Act (2010) and as part of that legal obligation, we publish our ‘Equality Objectives’, compiled from information gathered from children, parents and carers.
-To read our current objectives please click on the link.
+Because of this, we take our legal obligations under the Equality Act (2010) very seriously.
+As part of that legal obligation, we publish our ‘Equality Objectives’, that are compiled from information gathered from children, parents and carers.
+To read our current objectives, please click on the link below.